Faculty Advisor's Guide to Advising Appointments

 Using the Program Evaluation

-The Program Evaluation in WebAdvisor is not a perfect tool.
+The Program Evaluation in WebAdvisor is a helpful tool, with some limitations.
 The system does not automatically catch some institutional requirements, particularly in the Linfield Curriculum section.
 Pay close attention to the following:

 Students wishing to make adjustments to their Program Evaluation (count a course to a different, eligible, LC requirement, for example) should contact the Registrar's office.